c-rothschild/PublicTransitOptimizer/README.md

 Returns:
 An text describing an error, displays a matplotlib graph that shows the map of all bus nodes in ny, with the routes.

+### testOutMapv3.ipynb
+DO NOT CHANGE busmap.py, THIS FUNCTION IMPLEMENTS busmap.py
+## Purpose
+If you run all blocks except for block multi-threading, it should print out the min,max amount of walking time and traveling time.
+By that, we could judge whether or not will there be people mad about what the public transport we have described previously.